 COUNCIL OF THE TOWN OF HANOVER is very pleased their heritage theatre facility is utilized by a variety of local groups and encourages us to continue in our efforts to build an audience

 WE SUPPORT COUNCIL BY donating equipment or funds to improve the theatre facility.
 In 2009 we sponsored ‘Soundly Seated’ a musical concert which raised $4,000 for the new seating project..
 In 2010 we donated $2,000 towards the cost of a new lighting console for the theatre.
+Partnering with Kerry Moore School of Dance, in 2015 we purchased two LED lighting fixtures and cabling.
+In 2017 we obtained a grant from the Community Foundation of Grey Bruce for $3000 and with matching funds from us, we installed a Hearing Assist System in a section of the theatre.
 We endeavour to donate equipment or furnishings to enhance the theatre on an ongoing basis

 DONATE $1.00 from every adult ticket sold for our productions is donated to an area youth group organization.